top of page

 Written by: Enrique Breccia

-On 1 September 1513, Spanish conquistador Vasco Núñez de Balboa became the first European to see the Pacific Ocean.
-Setting out from the town of Santa María, which he had founded two years earlier, he crossed the Isthmus of Panama with 190 Spanish soldiers and a thousand indigenous people, finally arriving on the Pacific coast.
+On 1 September 1513, Spanish conquistador Vasco Núñez de Balboa became the first European to sight the Pacific Ocean.
+Departing from the city of Santa María la Antigua del Darién, which he had founded two years earlier, he crossed the Isthmus of Panama with 190 Spanish soldiers and a thousand indigenous people, finally reaching the Pacific coast.

 ELIGIBLE FOR PROGRAMA SUR TRANSLATION SUPPORT (Argentina)